Fact Sheet 6b:

 - ChexSystems is a nationwide specialty consumer reporting agency that collects and maintains information from member financial institutions such as banks and credit unions.
 If a bank closes your checking account because of insufficient funds, for example, it will make a report to ChexSystems that other banks will check when you apply for new accounts.
 You can read more about how ChexSystems tracks your banking history at http://money.cnn.com/2012/08/16/pf/bank-account-history/index.html.
 You may call (800) 428-9623 or visit www.consumerdebit.com/consumerinfo/us/en/chexsystems/report/index.htm to obtain your free report.

-- TeleCheck also maintains a database of returned checks and instances of fraud.
+- TeleCheck maintains a database of returned checks and instances of fraud.
 It provides check authorization and verification to member retailers.
-Call (800) 835-3243 or visit http://www.firstdata.com/telecheck/telecheck-request-file-report.htm to obtain your free report.
+Call (800) 835-3243 or visit http://www.firstdata.com/telecheck/telecheck-file-report.html to obtain your free report

 - Certegy Check Services collects check writing histories and provides check screening services for retailers who accept checks as payment in their stores.
 Call (866) 543-6315 or visit https://www.askcertegy.com/FACT.jsp to obtain your free report.
 In August 2013, Certegy agreed to pay $3.5 million to settle Federal Trade Commission charges that it violated the Fair Credit Reporting Act (FCRA). http://www.ftc.gov/opa/2013/08/certegy.shtm